lwang-astro/PeTar/README.md

    ```
    ./configure --with-mpi=[auto/yes/no]
    ```
-   - auto: automatical detection MPI, if exists, use MPI compiler, otherwise use non-MPI compiler (default)
+   - auto (default): automatical detection MPI, if exists, use MPI compiler, otherwise use non-MPI compiler
    - yes: use MPI c++ compiler
    - no: non-MPI c++ compiler